SimplexCC/terraform-aws-autoscaling-mixed-instances/README.md

 In version 3.0.0 dynamic block is used and therefore the resource identifier are the same.

 Other than that, version 3.0.0 allows you to set whether to ignore desired capacity changes or not.
+This is useful, for example, when using target-tracking autoscaling on your ASG.
+If desired capacity is not ignored, it will be reset whenever you do `terraform apply`.
 Refer to usage and input on how to set the flag.

 ## Amazon Documentations